rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 1. We use a string identifier to uniquely identify a subscription rather than a numeric id.
 Reserve 'dyn-' for server allocated dynamic subscription ids.
 Agreed config/dynamic conflict policy.
 Restricted names for fitler-id and receiver name.
 Don't use a union type (could be added in future).
 (Dec 8th)

 1. Draft renamed from Yang Push Lite to Yang Push 2.
 (Dec 8th)

+1. ietf-yp2-config no longer augments dynamic subscriptions with a reference to a configured filter [issue 19](https://github.com/rgwilton/draft-yp-observability/issues/19)

+1. Publisher MUST NOT send more notifications after a subscription terminated message [Issue 13](https://github.com/rgwilton/draft-yp-observability/issues/13).

+1. on-change notifications SHOULD send a minimal update but MAY send additional unchanged fields.